 I feel pretty strongly now that hosts shouldn’t read ads.
 It interferes with their credibility on almost any type of show.
 A different voice should read the ad, or an ad produced by the advertiser should be played instead.
 The thing with podcasts is that you may be doing other things while listening to them.
 You may not hear the ad jingle or pay fully attention when a section of a show is introduced as an advertisement.
 Properly distancing advertisements from content is tricky in an audio-only form, and even more difficult when you only hear the same voice.

 I don’t believe podcast hosts can be both a trusted voice and the voice of an advertiser at the same time.
 I’ve thought about this many times over the years, but this hasn’t affected me directly before since podcast ads have been largely focused on US audiences/consumers.

 I believe methods like programmatic ad insertion could help podcasters better monetize their international audiences and diversify income by not being reliant on one big advertiser.
 I’ll write more about this later in a separate article.
-Programmatic ads and dynamic ad insertion would also help ensure the podcast host doesn’t really know who the advertisers are going to be, and thus can’t influence the program as they’d be entirely removed from the production process.
+Programmatic ads and dynamic ad insertion would also help ensure the podcast host doesn’t know who the advertisers are going to be, and thus can’t influence the program as they’d be entirely removed from the production process.